About prostate cancer

 Brachytherapy: An effective alternative to radical prostate surgery

 There are two kinds of brachytherapy: high dose rate brachytherapy and iodine seed brachytherapy.
-Both involve implantation of small pellets containing radioactive iodine-125 into the prostate under transrectal ultrasound guidance.
-This allows the dose of radiation to be targeted to the cancer cells, reducing the impact on surrounding healthy organs and to be much lower than in external beam radiotherapy because the cancer is directly exposed.
+Both involve implantation radioactive material into the prostate under transrectal ultrasound guidance.
+This allows the dose of radiation to be targeted to the cancer cells, reducing the impact on surrounding healthy organs and to be lower than in external beam radiotherapy.

 External beam radiation therapy